 Join our ACCESS Mental Health Hub Team Psychiatrists for a monthly educational discussion on a variety of behavioral health topics for pediatric primary care providers.
-Monthly Zoom meetings will provide a short, structured didactic followed by an open discussion.
+Monthly meetings will be virtual through Webex platform and will provide a short, structured didactic followed by an open discussion.
 Bring your questions!

 First Thursday of Every Month 12:30pm – 1:30pm

 Interested in presenting a case or need more information, please email Beth Garrigan at firstname.lastname@example.org